TheRegzi/TheRegzi/README.md

 I am a Front-End Development student at Noroff Vocational School.
 I started my studies in August 2023 and will finish in June 2025!

-- 🌱 I’ve been learning about design, project planning, HTML, CSS, and JavaScript, TypeScript and Node at my studies so far.
+- 🌱 I’ve been learning about design, project planning, HTML, CSS, and JavaScript, TypeScript, Node, Vite, Webpack and React at my studies so far.

 ### 🔧 Skills & Technologies